Locrawfish/GA-Project-2/README.md

 This app aims to allow users to select ingredients they have available, and see potential recipes they can create from those ingredients.
-This version of the app will also allow users add dietary restrictions, and have individual accounts to save favorited recipes.
+This version of the app will also allow users to have individual accounts to save favorited recipes.

 This app is particularly salient given the increased food waste we face